psaisan/psaisan.github.io/README.md

 ## Let's Collaborate:
 If you're working directly or indirectly on cancer research, feel free to reach out.
 I reserve time to volunteer and support cancer researchers.

 Below are a sample of tools and programs to guide you into the brand of computational biology problems I'm working on.
-Completed tools on GitHub are free to use under academic licensing to in any way you can to make progress in your work.
+Completed tools on GitHub are free to use under academic licensing, in any way you can,  to make progress in your work.
 May the force be with you!

 ---